guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 Auto-GPT [2] proposes the goal that attempts to make GPT-4 fully autonomous, which is a great work and do not conflict to our method.
 Auto-GPT try to solve the problem that let ChatGPT interact with the internet.
 Our method focus on the problem that let human teach ChatGPT.

+[9]'s methods aim to update LLMs in a way that sidesteps the computational burden associated with training a wholly new model.

 ## 5. Conclusion

 We propose Auto Self-Correct ChatGPT to solve the problem that allow human to teach ChatGPT/policy-model to refresh/expand ChatGPT's knowledge.